mdomagk/workshop-website/src/pages/speakers.md

 **info [at] ichqp [dash] workshop [dot] org**

-Please indicate whether you prefer [oral presentation](#oral-presentation) or [poster session](#poster-session).
+Indicate whether you prefer an [oral presentation](#oral-presentation) or a [poster session](#poster-session).
 Final decisions regarding oral and poster presentations will be made based on supply and demand, and we will inform you as soon as possible.

 ## Oral Presentation

-When preparing the presentation, please consider a 15-minutes speech with 5 minutes for Q&A.
+When preparing the presentation, please plan for a 15-minute speech followed by 5 minutes for Q&A.
-Ensure that your slide is prepared in a 16:9 format for optimal display and compatibility.
+Ensure that your slides are in a 16:9 format for optimal display and compatibility.

 ## Poster Session

 Each poster will be presented as part of a guided tour, with a maximum of 5 minutes allocated per poster.
-The allowed formats to plot the poster are:
+The allowed poster formats are:

-- **A0** width 84.1 cm x length 118.9 cm (33.1 inch x 46.8 inch), and
+- **A0:** width 84.1 cm x length 118.9 cm (33.1 in x 46.8 in)
-- **A1** width 59.4 cm x length 84.1 cm (23.4 inch x 33.1 inch).
+- **A1:** width 59.4 cm x length 84.1 cm (23.4 in x 33.1 in)